txt/plm18/doc/syllabus.md

 the perfect mix of parser, style, paradigm, and idiom to generate a domain-specific language that non CS-programmers can understand and use.

-Project will start late in February after the Homeworks complete.

 ### Homework